 Juvenile arthritis (JA) is the general name given to describe many different conditions that cause joint swelling in children under age 16.
-It is also called juvenile idiopathic arthritis, because its cause is unknown.
+It is also called juvenile idiopathic arthritis because its cause is unknown.
 An estimated 300,000 Americans live with JA.

-The hallmarks of JA are joint swelling, pain and stiffness in the knees, hands or feet, though some types involve other areas of the body.
+The hallmarks of JA are joint swelling, pain, and stiffness in the knees, hands or feet, though some types involve other areas of the body.

-The inflammation or swelling is the result of an autoimmune response that normally attack foreign invaders such as bacteria and viruses.
+The inflammation or swelling is the result of an autoimmune response that normally attacks foreign invaders such as bacteria and viruses.
 But in this case, it targets normal, healthy cells lining the insides of joints.
 The autoimmune response sometimes also targets cells in the eyes, skin, muscles, and gastrointestinal tract.

 Hereditary or environmental?